Skip to Content

 Crackers without Palm Oil

 What to look for: Read labels.
 You will see “palm oil” in many crackers now.
-In addition, watch for Mono- and Diglycerides and DATEM.
+In addition, watch for Monoglycerides, Mono- and Diglycerides, and DATEM.

 palm oil free packaged snacks

-Make your own for a much healthier option — all of those palm oil derivatives involve complicated chemical names.
+Make your own cakes and desserts for a much healthier option.
 When you bake your own from scratch, you can make them from real, whole foods.
-For more sweet treats, see desserts without palm oil.
+For some sweet treats, see desserts without palm oil.
+Make your own donut cake!

 Fruit and Vegetable Chips